samsonmaconi/ePharma/README.txt

 FOLDER STRUCTURE
 ----------------

-For this project, we will be using the required Angular folder.
+For this project, we will be using the required Angular folder structure.
 The `server` folder is where the backend node server for this application is implemented as a subproject with its own `package.json` implementation.
 It holds a `models` folder for all the models used for the mongoose library for accessing the collections in the Mongo Database.
 It also holds a `routes` folder for all the routes used for different modules of the application